cristianjs19/browser-copilot/agent-thinking/README.md

-# agent-extended
+# agent-thinking

+This agent is an extension of the agent-extended copilot that integrates with Google Gemini API and provides a some extra features like:
+- Accessing a reasoner version of the model called "thinking mode".
+- Be able to alternate between both modes within the same conversation without loosing the context.
+- Access to the thought process detail on the "thinking mode".
+- A standard response model applied to all 'chat' endpoints and different agents, making it easier to provide additional information about the agent's response, such as tokens consumed during the interaction, and distinguishing between a 'standard' content response and 'thoughts'.
+- Information about the consumed tokens on each interaction, including the detail of the "standard" response tokens and the tokens spent on the thought process.
+- Configure the front end client to use the "thinking mode" by including the capability "has_thinking_mode" to the manifest.json file
+- A Pytest test battery to validate some key aspects of its functioning.
-This is an agent example that integrates with OpenAI (or Azure OpenAI) and provides a similar basic experience to ChatGPT, including authentication, proper session handling, response streaming and transcripts support.
+On top of the existing ones, including authentication, proper session handling, response streaming, and transcripts support.
+- Hot reload for the backend server to enhance the development experience.
 This agent also provides an example on how to automate basic flows with the copilot, providing an example automation to navigate to abstracta.us contact site and filling the full name field.

 It is developed using the following: